 The larger the trade size, the higher the risk level associated with the trade.
 Therefore we may increase our margin requirements for larger size trades or any additional trades in that instrument.
 To do this, City Index increases the size of the margin requirement at specific levels, known as 'step margin levels'.

 For example, in Company ABC

-If you were to place a trade in company ABC at £5 per point, you would be charged an initial margin of 5%.
+As a retail client, f you were to place a trade in company ABC at £5 per point, you would be charged an initial margin of 20%.
 If you were to place an additional buy spread bet of £12 per point in the same market, your total stake size in that market would now be £17 per point.